lanl/Byfl/README.md

 "Bits" are simply bytes*8.
 "Flop bits" are the total number of bits in all inputs and outputs to each floating-point function.
 As motivation, consider the operation `A = B + C`, where `A`, `B`, and `C` reside in memory.
 This operation consumes 12 bytes per flop if the arguments are all single-precision but 24 bytes per flop if the arguments are all double-precision.
 Similarly, `A = -B` consumes either 8 or 16 bytes per flop based on the argument type.
 However, all of these examples consume one bit per flop bit regardless of numerical precision: every bit loaded or stored either enters or exits the floating-point unit.
 Bit:flop-bit ratios above 1.0 imply that more memory is moved than fed into the floating-point unit; Bit:flop-bit ratios below 1.0 imply register reuse.

 The Byfl wrapper scripts accept a number of options to provide more information about your program at a cost of increased execution times.
 These can be specified either on the command line or within the `BF_OPTS` environment variable.
 (The former takes precedence.)
-See the `bf-gcc`, `bf-g++`, `bf-gfortran`, or `bf-gccgo` man page for a description of all of the information Byfl can report.
+See the `bf-clang`, `bf-clang++`, `bf-gcc`, `bf-g++`, `bf-gfortran`, or `bf-gccgo` man page for a description of all of the information Byfl can report.

 The following represents some sample output from a code instrumented with Byfl and most of the available options: